Emerging Leaders Forum

 A Unique Strategic Lens

 Move beyond Western-centric frameworks.
-Our curriculum is authored from within the Indo-Pacific, prioritizing the strategic perspectives of ASEAN, India, Australia, and the Pacific Islands — including the voices and realities of smaller states too often absent from elite policy conversations.
+Our curriculum is authored from within the Indo-Pacific, prioritizing the strategic perspectives of ASEAN, Japan, Korea, India, Australia, and the Pacific Islands — including the voices and realities of smaller states too often absent from elite policy conversations.

 02